Public Outreach and Informing the Public Grants

-These grants are to foster new activities and not support ongoing programs.
+These grants are to foster new activities and not support ongoing programs or duplicate APS efforts.
+Current and past APS outreach programs can be found on the PhysicsCentral website.
 Innovative ideas and new approaches, particularly if they have the potential to lead to sustained activities beyond the duration of the grant, are particularly encouraged.
 Special consideration will be given to those proposals that are exceptionally innovative and/or have high impact, for example, involvement with public media such as radio, TV, print media, etc.

-Grant awardees will be expected to present their work at a special session at the APS 2014 March Meeting in Denver, Colorado, March 3 -7.
+Grant awardees will be expected to present their work at a special session at the APS March Meeting 2017 in New Orleans, Louisiana, March 13 - 17.
 Talks will be 10 minute contributed talks summing up the progress and outcomes of the funded program.

-To apply for these funds, please submit the following information as one PDF file by January 11, 2013:
+To apply for these funds, please submit the following information as one PDF file by January 3, 2016 at 11:59 p.m.
+EST:

 - Cover sheet clearly stating the name, address, phone number, and email of the main contact person for your application.
 Please include the name of your program and if affiliated with an institution, the department and institution you represent.